How To Feed A Loon

 • 1 egg

-• 1 cup sharp Cheddar cheese shredded
+• 1 cup Cheddar cheese shredded

-• 1 cup Fontina cheese shredded
+• 1 cup Gruyére cheese shredded

-• ½ cup fresh basil chopped
+• ½ cup basil fresh, chopped

 Instructions

-• Pre-heat the oven to 425° F.
+• Preheat the oven to 425°F.

 • Par-bake the pie crust: Place the pie dough in the pie dish.
 Now, line with parchment paper.
-Add weights, or 1 cup dried beans, or, 1 cup dried rice on top.
+Add weights, or 1 cup dried beans, or 1 cup dried rice on top.
 Bake for 15 minutes.

-• Reduce the oven to 350° F.
+• Reduce the oven to 350°F.

-• On a separate baking sheet with a rack, place all but 3 of the tomaotes and roast in the oven for 40 to 45 minutes.
+• On a separate baking sheet with a rack, place all but 3 of the tomatoes and roast in the oven for 40 to 45 minutes.
 Hold the 3 tomatoes for topping the pie after assembling.

 • Meanwhile, heat a medium-sized skillet over medium-high heat.
-Add the bacon and cook until just starting to crisp and grease is being rendered.
+Add the bacon and cook until just starting to crisp and the grease is being rendered.

 • Once the tomatoes are done roasting, remove from the oven and let cool for at least 20 minutes, still on the rack(s).